jedi-academy/learn-4711/data/labs/lab02.md

 ###Lab Prep Notes

-If you do the suggested prep readings, they are meant t be "read" and closed.
+If you do the suggested prep readings, they are meant to be "read" and closed.
 They are intended to give you a better feel for the lab, and are not meant to be followed as part of the lab.
 Those steps follow below!